andycroll/andycroll.com/_posts/2009/2009-06-02-my-first-hate-mail-from-wen-kole-singapore.markdown

 >
 > To the white who works in or owns this co:
 >
 > Kindly cease working or setting up your biz in Singapore and go back to your own white man country.
 White people are here only to take away jobs from Singaporeans.
-Besides, Singapore is an Asian country and meant for Asians...namely Malays, Chinese and Indians (including Africans, Vietnamese, Middle-Easterners).
+Besides, Singapore is an Asian country and meant for Asians…namely Malays, Chinese and Indians (including Africans, Vietnamese, Middle-Easterners).
 >
 > In our ICs, one is either classed as Malay, Chinese, Indian or Other.  whites do not figure in the demographics of Singapore.
 >